danilka4/danilka4.github.io/content/_index.md

 ---

 Hello and welcome to my personal website!
-My name is Daniel Palamarchuk and I am a student at Virginia Tech.
+My name is Daniel Palamarchuk, and I am a Natural Language Processing (NLP) Researcher at Virginia Tech (VT).
-I have graduated from Virginia Tech's undergraduate program with dual bachelor degrees in CS and Data Analytics.
-I recently also graduated with a Master's of Science in CS, concentrating on Natural Language Processing.
+I graduated from there May, 2024 with a Master's of Science in CS, concentrating on NLP.
+I also had the pleasure of attending VT's undergraduate program and got dual bachelor degrees in Computer and Data Science.

-I have linked various parts about me on the left and attached my socials and GitHub, where one can find the source code for all the noteworthy projects I have done.
+I have linked various parts about me on the left and attached my social media and GitHub, where one can find the source code for all the noteworthy projects I have done.

-I may set up a blog here at some point.

 The best way to get ahold of me is via email at: d4n1elp@vt.edu